 China Medstar is incorporated in Singapore and does not conduct any substantive operations of its own.
-In April 2015, we acquired Concord International Hospital, which has remained in a loss position since its establishment.
-No provision for Singapore profits tax has been made in the consolidated financial statements as the companies have no assessable profits for the years ended December 31, 2019, 2020 and 2021.
+Concord International Hospital, incorporated in Singapore, was acquired in April 2015 and was in a loss position since its establishment to its disposal in November 2020.
+No provision for Singapore profits tax was made in the consolidated financial statements as the companies had no assessable profits for the years ended December 31, 2020, 2021 and 2022.
 In addition, upon payment of dividends by China Medstar and Concord International Hospital to their shareholders, no Singapore withholding tax will be imposed.
-In November 2020, we entered into a definitive agreement to sell 90% equity interest in Concord Healthcare Singapore Pte Ltd, which operated and owned Concord International Hospital in Singapore, and ceased the control over the management of Concord International Hospital in Singapore.